 That’s why high volume is so important.
 There are certain days and times that have barely any volume and you’ll notice that the markets are barely moving.

 If you need help finding volume ThinkOrSwim is a favorite platform we use to read charts.
 Take our ThinkOrSwim course.

 Volume in stocks is very important and should not be overlooked.
 Having the right volume offers liquidity.
 Liquidity means opportunity.
-The more liquid the market is the more easy it is to trade.
+The more liquidity in a market, the easier it is to trade.

 Volume drives price.
 It may be a simple concept but it is a powerful one that every trader or investor needs to wrap their head around.

 If you’d like to learn more about trading be sure to take our courses on our website and join our community, trade rooms and subscribe to our watch lists and watch list videos showing you how we find support and resistance levels to find stocks to trade.

 I sincerely hope we answered your questions of what does volume mean in stocks and that you'll take a look at some volume studies such as on balance volume and add it to your trading analysis routines.
 Happy trading!